 You can easily make a bed sham yourself.
 All you need is some vision, good fabric, and minimal sewing skills to do it.
 Fabrics that are on the thicker side and have some body to them are usually best to use (especially if you plan on using it for the edge as well, as thicker materials will stand up better), but any material should work.

 - You will need fabric for the front, for the back and the flanges.
 They can be the same or different.

 - Matching thread

 - A ruler

-Step Two — From here, you’re going to assemble your sham.
-Begin by taking your front facing pillow panel and face it front side up.
+Begin by taking your front-facing pillow panel and face it front side up.
 Next, place the back panels front side down on top of the front panel.
 Make sure all of the edges are aligned.
-The back panels should overlap about 8-10”.
+The back panels should overlap about 8 to 10 inches.

-Step Five — Now, insert your pillow into the bed sham and throw it on your bed to enjoy!
+Now, the bed sham is ready to throw it on your bed and enjoy!